ssbc/ssb-meta-feeds-migration-spec/README.md

 In order to signal that someone has started using metafeeds, a classic SSB feed is linked to a metafeed as described in the [existing SSB identity part of the metafeeds spec].
-After this, the identity of the device ought to be the feed id of the root metafeed, but in order to ease the transition, the classic ID is used until such a time as the main feed is no longer the classic feed.
-The identity section further refines the ID concept into multiple areas.
+After migrating, the identity of the device ought to be the feed id of the root metafeed, but in order to ease the transition, the classic ID is used until such a time as the main feed is no longer the classic feed.
+The identity section in this specification further refines the ID concept into multiple areas.

 ### Identity